 If you find that many of the fields you are interested in exploring aren’t mapped, you can refresh your Kibana mapping.

-To refresh your mapping, select > General > Refresh mapping from the top menu.
+To refresh your mapping, click Settings> General settings > Kibana mapping > Refresh mapping via the navigation menu.

 Add specific fields to your default Kibana mapping